picodata/picodata/README.md

 ## Picodata – Professional Data Management System for High Loads
-This repository contains the source code of Picodata, an in-memory distributed application server with a built-in database.
+This repository contains the source code of Picodata, a distributed application server with a built-in in-memory database.

 ### What is Picodata
 Picodata is a software for building professional data management systems.
 It provides a data storage system together with a development platform and a runtime for persistent applications written in Rust.
 Learn more about our software at the [picodata.io](picodata.io){:target="_blank"} web site.